Updated July 25, 2021

 * Acute air pollution exposure on the way to school affects students’ attention span during the ensuing school day.
 Acute spikes of air pollution reduce test scores of grade school students, and air purifiers improve scores, even in areas where the pollution is below the EPA’s standards.

-* Prenatal exposure to air pollution is particularly harmful to fetal brain development, even causing loss of white matter involving the left hemisphere which results in impaired cognition and behavioral disorders in childhood.
+* Prenatal exposure to air pollution is particularly harmful to fetal brain development, even causing loss of white matter involving the left hemisphere, corpus callous and hippocampus, which results in impaired memory, cognition and behavioral disorders in childhood.

 Click here to listen to six physicians give a 75-minute presentation on how air pollution affects the brain, recorded Jan, 29, 2015.